DannyBoyNYC/perksy-react-app/README.md

 This repository uses nvm to manage Node versions.
 Check the `.nvmrc` file for the current Node version.

-If you already have nvm installed, just type the following command and follow the prompts to configure Node.
+If you already have nvm installed, just type the following command to install the required Node version.

 ```
-$ nvm use
+$ nvm install
 ```

 If you do not have nvm installed yet, you can easily due do by using a package manager like [Homebrew](https://brew.sh/).